- Video: 10 Early Pregnancy Symptoms Before Missed Period

 Period delays could be caused by several factors.
 There could be a chance that you are pregnant.
 However hormonal changes, weight gain, weight loss, medication, eating disorders stress, polycystic ovary syndrome, thyroid, birth control pills, or drug use could cause a delay in periods too.

-Pregnancy symptoms and the effects of pre-menstrual syndrome (PMS) are very similar, and hence, you need to wait a little longer to confirm your pregnancy.
+Pregnancy symptoms and the effects of premenstrual syndrome (PMS) are very similar, and hence, you need to wait a little longer to confirm your pregnancy.
 A constant elevated basal body temperature, creamy vaginal discharge, and darkening areolas are some consistent signs of conception.
-However, none of them are full-proof, and the only way to confirm if you are pregnant, is to take a pregnancy test.
-This symptoms can give you a inkling of pregnancy, prompting you to take a test.
+However, none of them is foolproof, and the only way to confirm if you are pregnant or not is by taking a pregnancy test.
+This symptoms can give you an inkling of pregnancy, prompting you to take a test.

 A missed period does not necessarily mean that you’re pregnant.
-There could be several reasons for a delayed period, such as hormonal changes or stress, and until a pregnancy test confirms it, a missed period cannot be assumed to be an indication of pregnancy.
+There could be several reasons for a delayed period, such as hormonal changes or stress, and until a pregnancy test confirms it, a missed period cannot be assumed a sign of pregnancy.

 It is not uncommon for newly expectant mothers to experience bleeding during the early stages of pregnancy.
-Implantation Bleeding occurs 6 to 12 days after conception.
+Implantation bleeding occurs 6 to 12 days after conception.
 It is possible to have light spotting, medium pink or light brown discharge that lasts for a few hours or a few days.
 However, if you have an irregular period cycle, spotting could be a mid-cycle glitch, leading to your monthly periods.
-To confirm that you are pregnant, head to the nearest pharmacist and grab a Home Pregnancy Kit or visit your general practitioner for a definite answer.
+To confirm that you are pregnant, head to the nearest pharmacist and grab a home pregnancy kit or visit your gynaecologist for a definite answer.

 How Long Should You Wait to Take a Home Pregnancy Test?

 Early pregnancy symptoms show up weeks before your period, but an average waiting period of two weeks is recommended from the date of ovulation, to take a home pregnancy test.
-Human Chorionic Gonadotropin (HCG) is a placenta-produced hormone that enters the urine, once an embryo is implanted in the uterus.
-This takes place about 6 to 12 days after fertilization.
-HCG levels are picked up by the test, only closer to when periods are due.
-The ideal time to take a Home Pregnancy Test is a week after your periods are due.
+Human Chorionic Gonadotropin (hCG) is a placenta-produced hormone that enters the urine, once an embryo is implanted in the uterus.
+This takes place about 6 to 12 days after fertilisation. hCG levels are picked up by the test, only closer to when periods are due.
+The ideal time to take a home pregnancy test is a week after your periods are due.
 There are 90% chances of an accurate result when the test is taken after the due date for the period has passed.

 When Does One Start Experiencing Pregnancy Symptoms?

 The earliest pregnancy symptoms are revealed 6 to 14 days after conception.
 Once you have sex during the ovulation period, the body starts preparing itself for the growing foetus.
-After fertilisation, the embryo implants itselft to the uterine wall.
+After fertilisation, the embryo implants itself to the uterine wall.
 You get pregnant around ten days before your periods are due.
-That is when you start experiencing the early signs of fatigue, nausea, and tiredness.
-However, the pregnancy test gives the best results only after a week or two of a missed period, as the level of pregnancy hormone in the urine must be up to a reasonable level.
+That is when you start experiencing the early signs of pregnancy such as fatigue, nausea, and tiredness.
+However, the pregnancy test gives the best results only after a week or two of a missed period, as the level of pregnancy hormone in the urine is up to a reasonable level by then.